 1.5.1.
 Step 1: Go to the application plan

 If you don’t have an application plan defined yet, create one first.
 Otherwise, select the plan you want to set rate limits for and click “edit”.

 When you’re finished setting the limits you want, make sure to save your changes by clicking “Update Application plan”.

 1.5.4.
 Step 4: Put the new rate limits into action

 Now that you have your rate limits defined, the following will happen:

 - If you have alerts configured, the new limits will be used to decide when notifications are sent.

-Once your rate limits are operational, you will see the users who are reaching the limits on your dashboard, making it quick and easy to check for potential plan upgrade candidates.
+Once your rate limits are operation, you’ll see the users that are reaching the limits on your dashboard, making it quick and easy to check for potential plan upgrade candidates